Yamamoto Lab@BCM

 Neuroscience Program

-Harim is a student in the Neuroscience Graduate Program who is interested in using flies to study genetic factors that modulate drug addiction and abuse
+Harim is a PhD Candidate in the Neuroscience Graduate Program who is interested in using flies to study the precise molecular functions of a novel epigenetic modification in the contexts of innate and addictive behavior.

 Mei-Chu Huang, MS